farkon00/binarian/README.md

   Example :
   ```
-  // This code will just output hi there : 1
+  // This code will just print hi there : 1
   var name = 1

   while name {
-    output 1 hi_there
+    print 1 hi_there
     var name = 0
   }
   ```